michami/MBR/README.md

 ### Beast-Kin

 Self transformation / boosting magic.
 Training and communicating with animals.
-All beast-Kin can change to their one associate animal (a cat girl changes into a cat) but needs a background to change into other animals. (a cat girl that can change into a bear, or bird)
+All beast-Kin can heal themselves and change to their one associate animal (a cat girl changes into a cat) but needs a background to change into other animals. (a cat girl that can change into a bear, or bird)

 Their animal form will have its own stats at the same level as the human form.
-For example, a **5 1 5 10** (**HP 6**) bear-kin may change their stats to **10 6 5 0** (**HP 11**) when changing into a bear.
+For example, a **5 1 5 10** (**HP 6**) bear-kin may change their stats to **10 6 4 1** (**HP 11**) when changing into a bear.

 Transformation always succeeds and takes one full turn.
 No other action can be made that turn and no **DEX** tokens can be spent to get additional actions.

 Each form has their own instance of damage and tokens.
-They can be played as if two separate entities that take a full turn to swap between.
-If one form drops to **0 HP**, they transform into their other form automatically and cannot change back until a long rest, or a specialty spell / potion that specifically targets the other form.
+They are played as if two separate entities that take a full turn to swap between.
+If one form drops to **0 HP**, they transform into their other form automatically and cannot change back until a long rest, or a specialty spell / potion that is specifically made to heal their other form is used.
 Rests affect both forms equally, but healing only heals the current form.

-**INT** typically drops to **0** in animal form as the animal form has barely human intelligence and is susceptible to mental attacks.
+**INT** typically drops to **1** in animal form as the animal form has barely human intelligence and is susceptible to mental attacks. **INT** may be used in animal form for healing or to represent an instinctive reaction to shift a roll.

+Beast-kin healing is a single action in either form, as they have natural fast healing.

 Other races that can transform, like a half-pixie that changes between human and pixie form, would be played like a beast-kin.